Raffa-Tafe/civ-ipriot-smiley/knowledge_and_evidence.md

 2. Explain the concept of abstraction, giving an example from the project (note "implementing an ABC" is **not** in itself an example of abstraction).
 (Max 150 words)

-> Abstraction has a crucial impact on object-oriented programming.
-It conceals intricate details and displays the necessary features of an object.
-This allows individuals to use objects at a higher level without understanding the internal mechanisms.
-The Smiley class in the project demonstrates abstraction in practice.
-It provides a simple method to display a smiley face on the Sense HAT's LED matrix through its show function.
-It doesn't expose how it manages pixels or operates the LED matrix.
-Users of the Smiley class can create and show smiley faces without effort.
-They don't need to understand pixel operations or how the Sense HAT communicates with the hardware.
-Instead, they can concentrate on the main functions.
-This division of responsibilities makes the code more readable and maintainable.
+> Abstraction in programming means hiding the complicated details and only showing what’s important.
+This makes it easier for others to use parts of the code without needing to understand how everything works underneath.
+>
+> In this project, the Smiley class is a good example of abstraction.
+It lets you show a smiley face on the Sense HAT just by calling the show() method.
+You don’t need to know how pixels are arranged or how the LED matrix is controlled.
+All of that complex work is handled inside the class.
+>
+> So if someone wants to display a face, they can just create a Smiley (or a Happy, Sad, or Angry version) and call a few simple methods.
+This makes the code easier to use, read, understand and update later.
+You focus on what the face should do, not how it actually works behind the scenes.

 3. What is the name of the process of deriving from base classes?
 What is its purpose in this project?
 (Max 150 words)

-> The process of deriving from base classes is known as inheritance.
-Inheritance allows a new class, called a subclass, to inherit attributes and methods from an existing class, referred to as a base class.
-This mechanism promotes code reuse and establishes a hierarchical relationship between classes.
+> the process of deriving from base classes based on an existing one is called inheritance.
+It lets a new class called a subclass, automatically get the features like variables and methods of a base class.
+This helps avoid repeating code and makes it easier to build on existing work.

-In this project, inheritance is utilized to create specialized versions of the Smiley class, such as Sad and Happy.
-The Sad class inherits from Smiley, allowing it to use and extend the functionality of the base class while modifying specific features, such as the appearance of the mouth and eyes.
-Similarly, Happy inherits from both Smiley and Blinkable, gaining additional functionality to implement blinking behavior.
-This structure enhances code organization, minimizes redundancy, and enables the addition of new features without altering existing code, promoting maintainability and scalability in the application.
 >
+> In this project, classes like Happy, Sad, and Angry inherit from the base class Smiley.
+They reuse the general setup for drawing a face and only change specific features, like the mouth or eyes.
+This way, you don’t have to rewrite everything for each emotion — you just customize what’s different.

 ### Compare and contrast classes

 Compare and contrast the classes Happy and Sad.

 1. What is the key difference between the two classes?
-   > difference between the Happy and Sad classes is their expressions.
-The Happy class incorporates functionality to blink, while the Sad class does not include any blinking behavior, resulting in a static appearance.
-   >
+   > The biggest difference is in how the faces are drawn.
+Happy has a smiling mouth, while Sad has a frowning one.
+Also, Sad uses a blue color after the change, but Happy uses yellow from the Smiley class.
 2. What are the key similarities?
-   > Both classes inherit from the Smiley class, allowing them to utilize the same pixel configuration and methods for displaying a face on the Sense HAT.
+   > Both classes inherit from the Smiley class, allowing them to use the same pixel that show face and can blink eyes
    >
 3. What difference stands out the most to you and why?
-   > the implementation of the blink method in the Happy class.
-This method not only enhances the visual expression of happiness but also introduces dynamic behavior that is absent in the Sad class.
+   > The mouth is the main different.
+Smile mouth make a smile while sad flip it upside down and make a frown. after the change we make, color can also be included
    >
 4. How does this difference affect the functionality of these classes
-   > The Happy class can convey a more engaging and lively experience due to its blinking capability, while the Sad class remains static.
+   > it change the face emotion. although the eyes is the same, both blink and all. the mouth is the one who makes the diffrent. it change the position of 'Blank' pixels
    >

 ### Where is the Sense(Hat) in the code?

 1. Which class(es) utilize the functionality of the SenseHat?
-   >  Smiley, Happy, and Sad.
-All three classes rely on the methods provided by the SenseHat class to display their respective visual representations on the LED
+   >  The SenseHat is found in the file sense_hat.py, and it's used to turn on the LED matrix display.
    >
 2. Which of these classes directly interact with the SenseHat functionalities?
-   > The Smiley class works directly with SenseHat features, as it includes the main methods for displaying pixels (set_pixels) and controlling display settings (low_light).
-The Happy and Sad subclasses build on these functionalities, adding unique behaviors that correspond to their respective expressions.
+   > The Smiley class uses the SenseHat.
+Since Happy, Sad, and Angry all inherit from Smiley, they also use its functionality.
    >
 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
-   > Encapsulation is a key principle in object-oriented programming that involves limiting access to certain parts of an object to safeguard its internal state.
-In this project, the SenseHat class is encapsulated within the Smiley class, meaning that the details of how the LED matrix operates are concealed from the user.
-The user can interact with high-level methods like show and dim_display without needing to grasp the underlying mechanics of the SenseHat itself.
-This abstraction not only simplifies usage but also improves code maintainability, as developers can change the implementation of the SenseHat without impacting how the smiley faces are created or displayed.
-Consequently, the emphasis is placed on higher-level functionality rather than the intricacies of hardware interactions, resulting in a cleaner and more user-friendly interface.
+   > Encapsulation means keeping the internal workings of a class hidden so that other parts of the program only use what’s necessary.
+In this project, the SenseHat is encapsulated inside the Smiley class.
+That means other classes, like Happy and Sad, don’t need to know how the display works — they just call show(), and everything is handled behind the scenes.
+This makes the code much easier to manage and understand.
+If something about the SenseHat changes later, you only need to update it in one place (Smiley), and everything else will still work.
+It’s like driving a car,you use the steering wheel and pedals, but you don’t need to understand how the engine works.
    >

 ### Sad Smileys Can’t Blink (Or Can They?)